Donate Sponsor

 Find out more about getting a cat or kitten.

-• 92% of cat owners that have microchipped their cat say that their contact details are up to date, same as 2023
+• 93% of cat owners that have microchipped their cat say that their contact details are up to date, up from 92% in 2024

 Find out more about neutering and microchipping.